mixxxdj/mixxx/source/chapters/djing_with_mixxx.rst

 To prelisten to a track, activate the :guilabel:`Preview` column in a library view.
-Clicking the |ic_lib_preview_play| icon in the library's :guilabel:`Preview` column loads the selected track in a special :ref:`Preview Deck <library-preview-deck>` that will only output sound in the :ref:`headphones <interface-head-master>` channel.
+Clicking the |ic_lib_preview_play| icon in the library's :guilabel:`Preview` column loads the selected track in a special :ref:`Preview Deck <interface-preview-deck>` that will only output sound in the :ref:`headphones <interface-head-master>` channel.
 Click the
 |ic_lib_preview_pause| icon to stop the playback.

-Alternatively, select a track from the track list of the Mixxx library, drag the track to the waveform view of the :ref:`Preview Deck <library-preview-deck>` and hit the :guilabel:`Play` button next to the waveform.
+Alternatively, select a track from the track list of the Mixxx library, drag the track to the waveform view of the :ref:`Preview Deck <interface-preview-deck>` and hit the :guilabel:`Play` button next to the waveform.

 To display the Preview deck, press :kbd:`CTRL` + :kbd:`4` (Windows/Linux) or